michaeltroxler/mobileid/docs/source/introduction.rst

 This document provides Relying Parties (RPs) with technical guidance and best practices for integrating Mobile ID Open ID Provider (MobileID OP) into their applications.

-.. openid:: The MobileID OP can be used for both authorization and authentication.
+.. note:: The MobileID OP can be used for both authorization and authentication.

    It fully complies with the OpenID Connect specification.

+The Mobile ID solution protects access to your company data and applications with a comprehensive end-to- end solution for a strong multi-factor authentication (MFA).
+Please visit https://mobileid.ch for further infor- mation.
+Do not hesitate to contact us in case of any questions.

 .. _Basic Key Concepts - Terminology: